PremHcl/ts-app-builder/README.md

     npm install

-After install is complete, you should be able to run the fast tests and get one success and one failure.
+After install is complete, you should be able to run the fast tests and get intentional failures.
 Something like this:

     Running "jasmine:fast" (jasmine) task